Emelina Adams

-Emelina Adams (born 2 February 1992) is an American model and actress.
+Emelina Adams is an American actress and model.

 Early life

 Adams’ hometown is Henderson, Nevada.
 Adams graduated with a Bachelor’s degree in psychology with a minor in pre-law from the University of Arizona.
 She lost her sister in 2016 to addiction and has campaigned against addiction in the years since.
 Adams is a second generation Italian and her father’s family come from Calabria, in southern Italy.

 Career

 Modelling

-Adams began modelling at a young age and after being awarded one of the Tuscon12 spots at the University of Arizona she went on to win Miss Nevada USA 2016.
+Adams began modelling at a young age and after being awarded one of the Tucson 12 spots at the University of Arizona she went on to win Miss Nevada USA 2016.
 Adams global modelling campaigns have included Marciano by GUESS.

 Acting

 Adams made her acting debut in 2019 in the Netflix series 13 Reasons Why.
 Adams appears as Angelina Young in the 2022 feature film Bullet Train alongside Brad Pitt amongst others, and the upcoming 2022 Wesley Snipes and Tiffany Haddish co-produced and co-starring film Back on the Strip.